 - Enterprise – customized pricing

-The plans come with storage space from 20GB to 50GB and more, as well as a free domain name for a year and $300 in ad vouchers.
+The plans come with storage space from 20GB to 50GB and more, a free domain name for a year and $300 in ad vouchers.
 With the Business VIP plan, you will get priority customer support, and with the Enterprise plan, you will receive VIP support.

 Wix provides a 14-day money-back satisfaction guarantee for all of its plans.